Non-profit

 Formation:

-The Center for Educational Excellence in Alternative Settings (CEEAS) was founded in 2011 and is run almost entirely by David Domenici, a lawyer and the husband of Cheryl Mills, a lawyer and aide to former U.S. Secretary of State Hillary Clinton.
-CEEAS, a 501(c)(3) nonprofit, was founded with the stated purpose of reforming the educational systems of juvenile correctional facilities.
+Breakfree Education, formerly known as The Center for Educational Excellence in Alternative Settings (CEEAS), is an educational advocacy group that pushes for reforming juvenile correctional facilities.
+1 Originally founded in 2011, the organization is run by executive director David Domenici, a lawyer and the husband of Cheryl Mills, whom is also a lawyer and aide to former U.S. Secretary of State Hillary Clinton.
+2

 Background

-In 2011, Domenici sought to expand this vision beyond his efforts at the Maya Angelou School, founding the CEEAS in order to provide educational tools to many juvenile detention institutions, and to expand his advocacy efforts.
+In 2011, Domenici sought to expand this vision beyond his efforts at the Maya Angelou School, founding the organization, then-CEEAS, in order to provide educational tools to many juvenile detention institutions, and to expand his advocacy efforts.
+8

 Organizational Overview

-CEEAS’s current work includes a number of programs which involve direct work with students, resources and incentives for teachers in juvenile detention settings, and counseling and advocacy aimed at reforming educational policy and systems on a large scale.
+As of 2024, BreakFree Education’s work includes a number of programs which involve direct work with students, resources and incentives for teachers in juvenile detention settings, and counseling and advocacy aimed at reforming educational policy and systems on a large scale.
+9

-In August 2016, CEEAS took over the operation and administration of the Travis Hill School in the New Orleans Juvenile Detention Center, which serves around 40 regularly attending students.
-In fall 2017, it planned to open another school, modeled off of the Travis Hill School, in the nearby Orleans Justice Center, a pre-trial detention center in the New Orleans area.
+In August 2016, the organization took over the operation and administration of the Travis Hill School in the New Orleans Juvenile Detention Center, which serves around 40 regularly attending students.
+In fall 2017, it planned to open another school, modeled off of the Travis Hill School, in the nearby Orleans Justice Center, a pre-trial detention center in the New Orleans area.11

-CEEAS provides policy support and advocacy, pushing for more funding and attention to prison schools, and offering prison educational programs advice and suggestions on policy changes.
-Recently, for example, CEEAS helped the Oklahoma Office of Juvenile Affairs change its schools into public charter schools, shifting control from local school districts.6
+BreakFree Education provides policy support and advocacy, pushing for more funding and attention to prison schools, and offering prison educational programs advice and suggestions on policy changes.
+Recently, for example, CEEAS helped the Oklahoma Office of Juvenile Affairs change its schools into public charter schools, shifting control from local school districts.12 13

 Funding

-While CEEAS does not receive any grants directly from the government, as consultant to government institutions it receives much of its income from public sources.
-Domenici claims that an adequate education for an incarcerated student costs twice as much as for a typical public school student, and it has long been his explicit goal to have most of his budget covered by public funds.7 An online bio from back in 2002 describes this strategy explicitly: “David’s leveraging of public dollars magnifies a unique piece of his strategy: changing policy through the reallocation of funds.”8
+While BreakFree Education does not receive any grants directly from the government, as consultant to government institutions it receives much of its income from public sources.
+Domenici claims that an adequate education for an incarcerated student costs twice as much as for a typical public school student, and it has long been his explicit goal to have most of his budget covered by public funds.14 An online bio from back in 2002 describes, “David’s leveraging of public dollars magnifies a unique piece of his strategy: changing policy through the reallocation of funds.”15

-Its most recent large-scale program, a consortium of juvenile detention centers for the improvement of their educational programs, receives membership dues from D.C., Florida, Idaho, Indiana, Kentucky, Los Angeles, Maryland, Massachusetts, Missouri, New York City, Oregon, Utah, and Virginia.9
+The organization’ consortium of juvenile detention centers for the improvement of their educational programs, receives membership dues from D.C., Florida, Idaho, Indiana, Kentucky, Los Angeles, Maryland, Massachusetts, Missouri, New York City, Oregon, Utah, and Virginia.16 17

 People